ccc

 Red hair in black cats is reversed by addition of tyrosine to the diet (2002) Morris JG, Yu S & Rogers QR The American Society for Nutritional Sciences Journal of Nutrition 132 pp1646S-1648S discusses how the absence or presence of tyrosine in the diet affected the coat colour of healthy kittens.

-What makes a black cat's coat turn reddish brown is an article from Cat World.
+Why do some black cats' coats turn that reddish brown colour? is an article from Cat World.

 It is possible to treat all of the above symptoms, in many cases effectively, and details can be found in the Treatments section.